Skip to content

 Your cart is empty

-Most sports drinks depend on either sodium or potassium as their primary electrolyte to enhance hydration.
-The lab compared the hydration efficacy of water, the leading sodium-based sports drink, the leading potassium-based sports drink and GoodSport®, a sodium and potassium-based sports drink.
-GoodSport hydrated significantly better and longer due to its combination of sodium and potassium at high enough levels as well as four other essential electrolytes.5
+The researchers compared the leading sodium-based sports drink and the leading potassium-based sports drink with GoodSport® and determined that GoodSport® hydrates significantly better due to its combination of sodium and potassium at high enough levels plus four other essential electrolytes.5,11

 GoodSport Founder